hereodev/website_hereo/README.md

   => it's: [how many are selected] | [how many are available]

 ## SIGN-IN
-- [ ] Log in or sign up should all be in CITRON color.
+- [x] Log in or sign up should all be in CITRON color.
-- [ ] Add Key symbol below email (password bar).
+- [x] Add Key symbol below email (password bar).
-- [ ] LOG-in in second page should go back.
+- [x] LOG-in in second page should go back.

 ## GENERAL
-- [ ] When cursor HOVERS over any item that could open, it should highlight in CITRON always.
+- [x] When cursor HOVERS over any item that could open, it should highlight in CITRON always.
 - [ ] We notice a SLOWNESS in responsiveness of the site - especially the loading of the offering image circles.
 Is this something which could be addressed?
 - [ ] Could you remind us how long you will be available to make changes on the website such as typos we may find or other minor adjustments?
+  => One year.